documentationfor yFiles for HTML 3.0.0.1

 Components, Strongly Connected

-A connected component is called strongly connected if there is a path between all pairs of nodes.
+A connected component is strongly connected if there is a path between every pair of nodes.

 Top